shunyanaka/shunyanaka/README.md

 # Hello.
 I'm Shunya Nakamura

-## I'm a graduate student of Kyoto Institute of Technology.
+## I'm a graduate student of Kyoto Institute of Technology. \nI'm currently studying programming!
-## I'm currently studying programmiing!

 <!--
 **shunyanaka/shunyanaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.